jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/ml_sketch_dataset.gif]]

 Our training examples are just two value lists:
-- `input`: weights that describe the bottle outline image
+- `input`: weights that describe the bottle outline image in the PCA subspace
 - `target`: parameter values that describe the bottle shape

 We store those on disk as a `data_set.raw` file using the `ML Examples Output SOP` and load it in the `ML Regression Train TOP`.